qiceradar/qiceradar/docs/tutorial.md

 To download a line, click on the line in the map.
 A dialog box will pop up, giving five options ordered by distance from the clicked point.
+QIceRadar will only display segments that are currently visible in the layers menu.
 ![](figures/download_selection.png)
 Select the segment of interest and click OK.
 Info about the selected radargram will appear: